topfreegames/libpitaya/README.md

 ./run-tests.py --tests-dir <tests-executable-directory> /tls
 ```

 You can also run the tests directly through the executable.
 The problem is that the mock servers will not be started, therefore some tests will fail.
-You can avoid that by manually starting the servers located in `test/mock-servers` using `node`.
+You can avoid that by manually starting the servers located in `test/mock-servers` using `./run-tests.py --only-deps`.

 ## Contribution
 Libpitaya contributions should be done by making a Pull Request from a different branch.